|

 The position and size of the rainbow are specified by the required angle

-keywords.
+and width keywords.
 To understand how they work you should

 first know how the rainbow is calculated.